rtoken-project/rtoken-api/README.md

 ## Documentation

-Postman collection is available for download [rDAI.postman_collection.json]("./rDAI.postman_collection")
+Postman collection is available for download in `./rDAI.postman_collection.json`

 See docs at [https://api.rdai.money](https://api.rdai.money)